-Many organisations experience hostility between employees for a number of reasons: favouritism, nepotism, affairs, jealousy over promotions, power struggles, sexist, racist, or bigoted behaviour - are just some of the situations.
-An employer may believe that the easist way to solve the problem is simply to dismiss the employees involved.
+An employer may believe that the easiest way to solve the problem of hostility between employees is to simply dismiss the employees involved.
 This week Ivan Israelstam explains how this approach may backfire.

 Don’t underestimate the power of trade unions.
 That is the advice of Ivan Israelstam.
 How should shop stewards be treated?
 Is it possible to discipline shop stewards?
 Are there additional requirements before disciplining a shop steward?
 Is it possible to dismiss a shop steward?
 This week Ivan explains the rights and responsibilities of shop stewards, and uses an example of a shop steward dismissal he defended successfully at CCMA.